intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 ## The Big Picture {#session1}

 The first session was about the big picture and how the Internet influences the rest of the society.
+We also spoke about the goals of the workshop.

+Jari Arkko spoke about the what is overall involved in this topic
-We spoke about the goals of the workshop and how the IETF has approached this topic in the past.
-Vesna Manijlovic then spoke about the importance of continuous improvement: an incremental change every year is needed for larger savings at the end of the decade.
-Eve Schooler argued that we need to be aware of carbon footprint rather than pure energy consumption – carbon intensity of energy sources varies.
-We also talked about the need to recognize how climate changes impact different communities in the world, often unfairly.
+{{Arkko}}.
+Toerless Eckert talked about how the IETF has approached this topic in the past {{Eckert}}.
+Vesna Manojlovic then spoke about the urgency of action and the importance of continuous improvement: an incremental change every year is needed for larger savings at the end of the decade {{Manojlovic}}.
+She also highlighted the need to recognize how climate changes impact different communities in the world, often unfairly.
+Finally, Eve Schooler argued that we need to be aware of carbon footprint rather than pure energy consumption – carbon intensity of energy sources varies {{Schooler}}.

+The starting observation from this session was that the issue is much bigger than our technology alone.
+The issue influences all parts of society, and even matters such as inequality, externalized costs, and justice.
+Another key observation was that improvements come in many forms; there is no silver bullet.
+The opportunity to bring together people with different backgrounds helped us see how we approach the topic from different angles - none of them wrong, but also none of the sole angle to focus on either.
+The problems are hard enough that multiple types of efforts are needed for major improvements.

+Some of the useful tools for approaching the issue included of course technical solutions, but also solidarity, aiming for sufficiency, and awareness.
+It is important to not stand still waiting for the perfect solution.
+Renewable energy and carbon awareness were seen as a part of the solution, but not, however, sufficient by themselves.

+Some of the goals for the IETF should include:

+* Connecting IETF with others.
+Given that the issue is broad, it is difficult for one standards organisation to take significant actions.
+Working with in collaboration others, and understanding the situation beyond the strictest definition of Internet technology will be needed.

+* Continuous improvement.
+As argued by Vesna Manojlovic, it is important that the IETF (among others) sets itself on a continuous improvement cycle.
+No single improvement will change the overall situation sufficiently, but over a longer period of time, even smaller changes every year will result in larger improvements.

+* Finding the right targets for work in the Internet, and perhaps not solely defined by larger speeds or bigger capacity, but rather increased usefulness to society and declining emissions from ICT.

+* Specifying what research needs to be done, i.e., where additional knowledge would allow us to find better improvements.
+For instance, not enough is known about effects beyond energy, such as natural resources used for manufacturing, or the use of water.
+Carbon-awareness and measurements across domains is also poorly understood today.
+And business model impacts -- such as the role of advertising on Internet's carbon footprint -- deserve more stody.

 ## Understanding the Impacts {#session2}